 Students must use the BobcatCard to open doors controlled by the proximity reader.

 Students who have trouble obtaining access to a residence hall should contact the hall director.

 Students must report a lost BobcatCard immediately by calling 512.245.7700 or using the link on the ID Services website.
 After deactivation, the card cannot be used in any university readers and cannot be reactivated.

 For lost BobcatCards linked to a Wells Fargo checking account, students should call 800.869.3557 or visit a Wells Fargo branch immediately.

 A lost card must be replaced immediately at ID Services.
-Office hours are Monday-Friday, 8 a.m.-5 p.m.
+Office hours are Monday to Friday, 8 a.m. to 5 p.m.